Please consider Sponsoring a dog to help us with the typical expenses for a dog:

 My history has baffled everyone.
 I was rescued from a shelter when I was 4 months old, scared to death of everything.
 I've been in rescue for a long time, with a couple of visits to other homes.
 However, I always end up coming back to my foster home.
 Here is the thing, I'm a very, very nervous boy that does well with women, but no children.
 Men tend to frighten me, too.
 I've been looking for that special place to call my own.
 Foster mom says that the right place is out there and will take time.
 My foster mom requests that anyone interested in meeting me do so at an adoption event.
 After that, we would have several other meetings to gain my trust before she will let me to placed in another home.
 TDVA

 Hercules is what rescue work is all about.
 He came from an animal shelter and was in bad condition.
-We spent over a year working through his problems, but, happily, they all seem to have a pretty simple solution.
 Like many shepherds he's intolerant of grains in dog food.
 That contributed to his weight loss as well as his chronic ear infections and skin condition.
-In addition, Herc has EPI (Exocrine Pancreatic Insufficiency), which made him unable to digest his food properly, resulting in chronic diarrhea, weightloss, and generalized wasting.
+In addition, Herc has EPI (Exocrine Pancreatic Insufficiency), which makes him unable to digest his food properly, resulting in chronic diarrhea and weight loss.
 This may sound terrible, and, untreated, it is.
 However, a special diet and an enzyme supplement on his food is really turning this boy around.
 He has gained weight again and is looking better every day.
+EPI requires a very strict adherence to diet and schedule.

 Howdy, are you looking for a mature, but spunky fellow?
 Do you like the wind in your face?
 Enjoy leisurely walks and great conversation?